valeriaRaffuzzi/SCONE/docs/User Manual.rst

 * timeIncrement: time interval
 * dataType: determines type of nuclear data used.
 Can only be ``ce``
 * XSdata: keyword to the name of the nuclearDataHandle used
+* combing (*optional*, default = 0): 1 for true; 0 for false; apply
+  Combing population control at each time-boundary.
 * precursors (*optional*, default = 0): 1 for true; 0 for false; include
   delayed neutrons in time-dependent calculations.
 NB!
 It must currently be set in the collision operator as well.
+If the neutronCEkineticimp collision operator is used this also requires 'useForcedPrecursorDecay' to be set to 1.
-* useImplicit (*optional*, default = 0): 1 for true; 0 for false; implicit
+* useForcedPrecursorDecay (*optional*, default = 0): 1 for true; 0 for false;
-  treatment instead of analog in time-dependent calculations.
+  Forced Precursor Decay for implicit treatment of delayed neutrons in time-dependent calculations.
 NB!
-This requires the neutronCekineticimp collision operator.
+This requires the neutronCEkineticimp collision operator and 'precursors' set to 1 in the collision operator and in the time-dependent physics package.
+  Combing population control is automatically enforced for neutrons and precursors when Forced Precursor Decay is applied.
 * seed (*optional*): initial seed for the pseudo random number generator
 * outputFile (*optional*, default = 'output'): name of the output file
 * outputFormat (*optional*, default = ``asciiMATLAB``): type of output file.